zachmsdev/Memory-Game/README.md

 # Memory Game

+Memory game.
+Get to 18 to win!
-Memory game built with React.
-Refresh until the images are correct if issue.
+Refresh until the images are correct if there's issue.

-Working highscore with session storage.
+Working high score with session storage.

-Practicing React..
+Practicing React. :)

 ## Getting Started